 Norway has a thriving economy and a low unemployment rate but international workers can sometimes struggle to get their foot in the door.
-To increase your chances of finding work learn Norwegian.
+To increase your chances of finding work you should learn Norwegian.
 While English is widely spoken, the local language is used in many organisations.
 Getting to grips with Norwegian will open a variety of opportunities and will also help you to settle into your new home.

 Networking is also important and job opportunities are often advertised through word of mouth and gained by knowing the right people.
-Taking on summer, temporary or part-time work is great way to build contacts and expand your professional network.
+Taking on summer, temporary or part-time work is a great way to build contacts and expand your professional network.

 Jobs in Norway